ArctiqTeam/community-events/ansiblefest-2020/README.md

 The advantage of using Ansible to automate networking devices is that it provides a centralized toolset that can interact with different vendor devices simultaneously.
 Tower further extends the value of using Ansible for Network Automation by providing a built-in, encrypted credential store, SCM integration and full RBAC capabilities.

+As part of the Ansiblefest 2020 breakout session, 3 use cases were highlighted:

+1. Ansible Tower RBAC: Levels of Access
+2. Network Configuration as Code with Git Workflows
+3. Centralized Network Device Secrets

 # Ansible Tower Configuration as Code

+In an effort to emphasize Configuration as Code (CaC) wherever possible, Ansible Tower may also be configured from a set of defined variables and source from a Git repository.
+The Ansible connection below was used to configure Tower in support of the demos:

 [https://github.com/redhat-cop/tower_configuration](https://github.com/redhat-cop/tower_configuration)